lwgkzl/BR-Agent/README.md

 # BR-Agent

-*This is the repository of IJCAI'2022 paper: "'My nose is running.''Are you also coughing?': Building A Medical Diagnosis Agent with Interpretable Inquiry Logics".* [ref](https://arxiv.org/abs/2204.13953)
+*This is the repository of IJCAI'2022 paper: ["'My nose is running.''Are you also coughing?': Building A Medical Diagnosis Agent with Interpretable Inquiry Logics"](https://arxiv.org/abs/2204.13953).*

 ## Installation：